Economic history of Argentina: Great Depression

+Import substitution industrialization Era

 First Peronist period: Nationalization

-After the 1943 Argentine coup d'état, Juan Perón, a member of the United Officers Group that engineered the plot, became Minister of Labor.
+After the 1943 Argentine coup d'état, Juan Perón became Minister of Labor.
 Campaigning among workers with promises of land, higher wages, and social security, he won a decisive victory in the 1946 presidential elections.
 Under Perón, the number of unionized workers expanded as he helped to establish the powerful General Confederation of Labor.
 Perón turned Argentina into a corporatist country in which powerful organized interest groups negotiated for positions and resources.
 During these years, Argentina developed the largest middle class on the South American continent.

 Early Peronism was a period of macroeconomic shocks during which a strategy of import substitution industrialization was put into practice.
 Bilateral trade, exchange control and multiple exchange rates were its most important characteristics.
 Beginning in 1947, Perón took a leftward shift after breaking up with the "Catholic nationalism" movement, which led to gradual state control of the economy, reflected in the increase in state-owned property, interventionism (including control of rents and prices) and higher levels of public investment, mainly financed by the inflationary tax.
 The expansive macroeconomic policy, which aimed at the redistribution of wealth and the increase of spending to finance populist policies, led to inflation.

 Wartime reserves enabled the Peronist government to fully pay off the external debt in 1952; by the end of the year, Argentina became a net creditor to the tune of US$5 billion.
 Between 1946 and 1948, the French and British-owned railways were nationalized, and the existing networks were expanded, with the rail network reaching 120,000 kilometers by 1954.
 The government also established the IAPI to control the foreign trade in export commodities.
 Perón erected a system of almost complete protection against imports, largely cutting off Argentina from the international market.
 In 1947, he announced his first Five-Year Plan based on growth of nationalized industries.
 Protectionism also created a domestically oriented industry with high production costs, incapable of competing in international markets.
 At the same time, output of beef and grain, the country's main export goods, stagnated.
 The IAPI began shortchanging growers and, when world grain prices dropped in the late 1940s, it stifled agricultural production, exports and business sentiment, in general.
 Despite these shortcomings, protectionism and government credits did allow an exponential growth of the internal market: radio sales increased 600% and fridge sales grew 218%, among others.